slurmulon/json-where/README.md

 ### Implicit

-This example shows how to use the main feature of `json-where`, which is being able to provide any query or reference string to `$`, an "operator" which will automatically imply the correct specification to use based on the relation itself:
+This example shows how to use the main feature of `json-where`, which is being able to provide any query or reference string to `$`, an "operator" which will automatically imply the correct specification to use based on the reference itself:

 ```javascript
 import $ from 'json-where'